Skip to Content

 See Massey’s fee calculator for this information.

-A compulsory contact course will be held at the Manawatu Campus between Monday 24 June, 2019 and Friday 5 July, 2019.
-The main aim of the contact course is to provide the core knowledge and skills that you will require for this course through small group teaching, practical sessions and discussions of experiences in your own practice.
-The contact workshop is an opportunity for face-to-face time with your class and lecturers and to build relationships for your future professional life.
+A compulsory contact course will be held at the Manawatu Campus between Monday 29 June and Friday 10 July, 2020.
+The main aim of the contact course is to provide the core knowledge and skills that you will require for this course through face-to-face teaching, practical sessions and small group exercises.
+The contact workshop is an opportunity to spend time with your classmates and lecturers and to build relationships for your future professional life.

 *Please note: You can still apply for enrolment after the due dates above.
 Places cannot be assured after these due dates; but late applications will be considered as long as remaining places are available.